ColinDuquesnoy/QDarkStyleSheet/CONTRIBUTING.rst

 provide a test for it.

-If you are fixing something about style, please, at least, provide an screenshot before and after the fix to comparison.
+If you are fixing something about style, please, at least, provide an screenshot before and after the fix for comparison.
 This could be inserted in the issue tracker, as a message.
 Better than that, use modules provided in test folder to create a GUI test, creating a new file for it.